 Our firm is known for taking on complex cases involving online discovery, harassment and defamation.
 Whilst we aim to provide legal assistance to as many victims as we possibly can, our in-house team of legal specialists is relatively small, usually between 12-15 lawyers and paralegals, which means we have to make sure that our time is being wisely invested.
-This means that before we can take on a complex case, we must carry out an Initial Assessment of the evidence and the law, to make sure that on the face of it, our client has a reasonably good likelihood of success.
-An Initial Assessment often takes a considerable number of hours to complete.
-We try to reach a decision, as accurate as possible.
+This means that before we can take on a complex case, we must carry out an initial assessment of the evidence and the law, to make sure that on the face of it, our client has a reasonably good likelihood of success.
+An initial assessment often takes a considerable number of hours to complete.
+We try to reach a decision based on as much information as possible.

-The decision is based on an overview of the evidence, whilst avoiding going into too much detail, as this could substantially increase the legal costs at a stage where is not yet clear whether we will be willing to take on the case.
-Our clients pay for us to carry out the Initial Assessment.
-Only after we conclude based on the Initial Assessment that our client has a reasonably good case to pursue, would we agree to take the case on and to move it to the next stage.
-Sometimes, individuals who approach us for help, are unable to raise the funds for us to carry out an Initial Assessment of their case.
+The decision is based on an overview of the evidence, whilst avoiding going into too much detail, as this could substantially increase the legal costs at a stage where it is not yet clear whether we will be willing to take on the case.
+Our clients pay for us to carry out the initial assessment.
+Only after we conclude based on the initial assessment that our client has a reasonably good case to pursue, would we agree to take the case on and to move it to the next stage.
+Sometimes, individuals who approach us for help, are unable to raise the funds for us to carry out an initial assessment of their case.

-Unfortunately, having a limited amount of resources means that we have to either turn those people away or, in extreme cases of hardship, we would pay for the Initial Assessment from our own charitable fund.
-We had set this fund up 10 years ago precisely for this purpose.
+Unfortunately, having a limited amount of resources means that we have to either turn those people away or, in extreme cases of hardship, we would pay for the initial assessment from our own charitable fund.
+We set this fund up 10 years ago precisely for this purpose.
 Fortunately, our client Mr Rzucek, was able to raise funds previously, to pursue legal action against his harassers.
-Mr Rzucek was, therefore, able to use those funds to fund the Initial Assessment stage of the preparation of his case, which required a substantial investment of time.
+Mr Rzucek was, therefore, able to use those funds to fund the initial assessment stage of the preparation of his case, which required a substantial investment of time.

 If the crowd funding is done through CrowdJustice, the money that is being raised goes directly to the regulated law firm's client account and it can only be used to pay for actual legal work.
 No funds are received or handled by the client directly or indirectly.